-Infinite Spirit who knowest each human heart; Thou whose accepted influence kindles in man divine affections, making him aspire to the honor of serving thee, and to the sacred delight of loving thee; God, who hast often drawn to thyself the heart of youth, and allured young souls to dedicate themselves to everything righteous and holy, believing that hereby alone they can serve thee, who art the all-glorious, the allsufficient, but also the all-just and all-merciful:--to thee let our hearts be solemnly dedicated.
-So conform us to thy will, that our delight may be in thy laws, which are also the laws of our eternal welfare.
-In youth or in age, let us embrace true virtue as thy service devoutly and intelligently, knowing it to be our noblest and happiest course, assured that thou willest us to choose and follow all things right and excellent, and to sacrifice to them our indolence, our ease, and every baser propensity.
-Thus add us to the number of thy saints, -and keep us by thy holy power, our own souls assisting, in the right way.
+Infinite Spirit who knowest each human heart; Thou whose accepted influence kin-dles in man divine affections, making him aspire to the honor of serving thee, and to the sacred delight of loving thee; God, who hast often drawn to theself the heart of youth, and allured young souls to dedicate themselves to everything righteous and ho-ly, believing that hereby alone they can serve thee, who art the all-glorious, the allsufficient, but also the all-just and all-mer ciful:-to thee let our hearts be soleanly dedicated.
+So conform use the will, that our delight may be in the laws, which are also the laws of our eternal welfare.
+In youth or in age, let us embrace true virtue as thy service, devoutly and intelligently, knowing it to be our noblest and happiest course, assured that thou willest us to choose and follow all things right and excellent and the services that the services the services that the services that the services the services that the services th cellent, and to sacrifice to them our indolence, our ease, and every baser propensity.
+Thus add us to the number of thy saints,

+-and keep us by thy holy power, our own souls assisting, in the right way.
 Help us to seek the welfare of others as the best proof that we are indeed thy children.
 Mighty Source of our being, inasmuch as thou art wiser, so much assuredly art thou kinder than we are.
-Never wilt thou withhold anything good that thy wis-dom can bestow, or allow to wickedness any permanent triumph.
+Never wilt thou withhold anything good that thy wisdom can bestow, or allow to wickedness any permanent triumph.
 On thee we would cast all our cares, all our perplexities.
-Enable us so to live as to make our little circle happier for our presence, and to leave the world somewhat better for our having been born into it.
+En-able us so to live as to make our little cir-cle happier for our presence, and to leave the world somewhat better for our having-been born into it.
 Bless and guide our be-loved, whether in this or in the invisible universe.
-Sanctify in us the immortal hope, and embrace us always in thine heavenly love.
+Sanctify in us the immortal hope and embrace us always in thine heavenly love.
 Amen.
-When I am called to die: Sing songs of holy ecstasy To waft my soul on high.
-When the last moment comes, Oh, watch my dying fall, And catch the bright scraphic gleam Which o'er my features plays.
-Then to my ravished ears Let one sweet song be given; Let music charm me last on earth, And greet me first in heaven.
-Then round my senseless clay, HYMN.